PPF group confirms plans to sell Chinese operations

-Czech financial group PPF is trying to find a strategic partner to acquire a majority stake in its consumer credit arm Home Credit in China, said PPF's new CEO Jiri Smejc, according to the Czech News Agency, confirming longstanding rumours.
+Czech financial group PPF is trying to find a strategic partner to acquire a majority stake in its consumer credit arm Home Credit in China, said PPF's new CEO Jiri Smejc, confirming longstanding rumours.

+"We are trying to find a strategic partner there who will gain majority and following that will completely take over the firm, because we believe that without that, it is impossible to operate in China under current conditions," Smejc told reporters.

 According to him, it was a mistake that PPF failed to sell Chinese Home Credit in 2017.
 PPF's vision to create a company worth $10bn failed due to structural changes in the Chinese economy and the impact of the coronavirus pandemic, he added.
 The Communist regime has been imposing a liquidity squeeze to cool the economy down, and closing parts of the country to contain the pandemic.